fin3ss3g0d/evilgophish/README.md

 ## Ensuring Email Opened Tracking

 You **CANNOT** use the default `Add Tracking Image` button when creating your email template.
 You **MUST** include your own image tag that points at the `GoPhish` server with the tracking URL scheme.
 This is also explained/shown in the [blog](https://outpost24.com/blog/Better-proxy-than-story).
-For example, if your `GoPhish` subdomain is `download.example.org`, and your `evilginx2` lure path is `https://login.example.org/login`, you would include the following tag in your email `.html` which will provide email opened tracking in `GoPhish`:
+For example, if your `GoPhish` subdomain is `download.example.org`, your `evilginx2` lure path is `https://login.example.org/login`, and your `RId` value is `client_id`, you would include the following tag in your email `.html` which will provide email opened tracking in `GoPhish`:

 `<img src="https://download.example.org/login/track?client_id={{.RId}}"/>`